 The countries in the Middle East gained their independence in the 19th century after World War I.

-Let’s start with Roman Empire.
-Rome controlled the Middle East in ancient times, but when Roman Empire split into two parts, the East Roman Empire’s capital became Istanbul.
+Since the Roman Empire split into two parts, the East Roman Empire’s capital became Istanbul.

 When Byzantium fell, the Turkish arrived.
-Turkish people not only conquered Istanbul but also adapted to the traditions of the Eastern Roman Empire.
+Turkish people not only conquered Istanbul.
+Ottomans ruled and expanded the lands that formerly belonged to the East Roman Empire.

-Only 1.5-2 million Turkish citizens have Arab ancestry and it is about 1,5% of the Turkish population.
+Only 1.5-2 million Turkish citizens have Arab ancestry, which is about 1,5% of the Turkish population.

 The Turkish language is closer to the Korean or Hungarian Language than the Arabic language.
 Click on my articles to read more about Turkish Language Origins or the Difference between the Turkish and Arabic Languages.